 Complications of Dry Macular Degeneration

-While the progression of dry macular degeneration is different for everyone, it can lead to complications if not properly managed.
-Possible complications include:
+While the progression of dry macular degeneration differs for everyone, it can lead to complications if not properly managed.

 - Charles Bonnet syndrome (visual hallucinations)

 - Anxiety and depression